mercadopago/devsite-docs/guides/automatic-payments/subscription-messaging.en.md

 ### Process the first payment

-For the **first payment** in the recurring messaging, you will need to send the following information to the [v1/payments](/developers/en/reference/payments/_payments/post) endpoint via the `point_of_interaction `parameter.
+For the **first payment** in the recurring messaging, you will need to send the following information to the [v1/payments](/developers/en/reference/payments/_payments/post) endpoint through the `point_of_interaction `parameter.

 - Indicate that the type is subscription (`type = SUBSCRIPTIONS`);
 - Indicate that it is the first transaction (`first_time_use = TRUE`);